TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

    gpg:               imported: 1  (RSA: 1)

-Once the public key has been imported, the previous command on verifying the signature of the ``RELEASE`` file can be repeated.
+Once the public key has been imported, the previous command on verifying the signature of the ``RELEASE.txt`` file can be repeated.

 .. code-block:: bash

-   ~$ gpg --verify RELEASE
+   ~$ gpg --verify RELEASE-7.6.4.txt
-   gpg: Signature made Tue 16 Feb 2016 12:24:13 PM CET using RSA key ID 59BC94C4
+   gpg:  Signature made Tue 23 Feb 2016 12:18:26 PM CET using RSA key ID 59BC94C4
    gpg: Good signature from "TYPO3 Release Team (RELEASE) <typo3cms@typo3.org>"
    gpg: WARNING: This key is not certified with a trusted signature!
    gpg:          There is no indication that the signature belongs to the owner.